schubergphilis/terraform-aws-mcaf-account-baseline/UPGRADING.md

 ### How to upgrade v5.0.0

 The regional resources had to be moved to a separate module.
-To prevent recreating resources use this example snippet as an example for the appropriate resources:
+To prevent recreating resources use this snippet as an example for the appropriate resources:

 ```hcl
 moved {